BrandonQuintanilla/TODO-MVI/README.md

 ### Observable

 [RxJava2](https://github.com/ReactiveX/RxJava) is used in this sample.
 The data model layer exposes RxJava `Observable` streams as a way of retrieving tasks.
 In addition, when needed, `void` returning setter methods expose RxJava `Completable` streams to allow composition inside the _ViewModel_.
+`Observable` is used over `Flowable` streams for backpressure is not (and doesn't need to be in this project) handled.
+Using `Observable` clearly convey that backpressure is not a concern.

  The `TasksDataSource` interface contains methods like: